appliedblockchain/silent-data-rollup-providers/packages/ethers-provider/README.md

 }

 const provider = new SilentDataRollupProvider(providerConfig)

-const contractAddress = 'YOUR_CONTRACT_ADDRESS'
+const balance = await provider.getBalance('YOUR_ADDRESS')
+console.log(balance)

-const abi = [
+const contractConfig = {
+  contractAddress: 'YOUR_CONTRACT_ADDRESS'
-  /* Your contract ABI */
+  abi: [ /* Your contract ABI */ ],
-]
+  runner: provider,
-const methodsToSign = ['method1', 'method2'] // Contract read calls that require signing
+  methodsToSign: ['method1', 'method2'] // Contract read calls that require signing }

-const contract = new SilentDataRollupContract( contractAddress, abi, provider, methodsToSign,
+const contract = new SilentDataRollupContract(contractConfig)
-)

 // Now you can call "private" contract methods.
 These calls will be signed,
 // and msg.sender will be available in the contract, representing the signer's address.